Pediatric Orthopedic surgeons width="1024" height="188"

 What is the epiphysiodesis procedure in children, and what benefit does it provide?

-Epiphysiodesis, a surgical procedure that involves intentionally disrupting the growth plate, typically using screws or other methods, will slow down or halt the growth of a specific bone.
+Epiphysiodesis is a surgical procedure that involves intentionally disrupting the growth plate, typically using screws or other methods, to slow down or halt the growth of a specific bone.
 Doctors use this procedure to address limb length discrepancies or angular deformities in children and adolescents.
 By intentionally altering the growth of one limb, surgeons can help equalize limb lengths or correct angular abnormalities, leading to better alignment and function.

 How do surgeons perform Epiphysiodesis, and explain the potential risks and complications?